PrashastS1/de-book/README.md

 ## Demo

-**(This is where you should insert a GIF of the application in action.
-A great demo would show two terminals, side-by-side, performing a full trade.)**

 ![De-Book Demo GIF](https://your-image-hosting-url/de-book-demo.gif)

 *To create a GIF like this, you can use a tool like [asciinema](https://asciinema.org/) combined with `asciinema2gif`, or a screen recorder like Kap or Giphy Capture.*